mikeal/ZDAG/SPEC.md

 in de-duplication of common prefixes.
 It's actually the majority use case that a block will primarily contain links with the same address prefix.
 In fact, this is one of the few complaints we've heard about CID's in the past.
+Now you pay for the prefix once and all subsequent CID's you get for just 1 byte (hash lenghth which puts us very close, if not better, than specialized block formats that only support linking to a single codec and hash function.

-Now you pay 3 bytes, ever, for the prefix and all subsequent CID's 3 or more bytes.
-And of course, this all ends up in a compression table that makes is as cheap as possible to refer to these links as often as you like in your structure.
+And of course, this all ends up in a compression table that makes it very cheap to refer to these links as often as you like in your structure.
+We haven't had this kind of de-duplication before so we don't entirely know how well we can leverage it.

 ***Side Quest***